sixtyfive/pg_sequencer/README.md

 ## Caveats / Bugs

 * Listing all the sequences in a database creates n+1 queries (1 to get the names and n to describe each sequence).
   Is there a way to fully describe all sequences in a database in one query?
-PRs welcome!
+PR welcome!
 * The `SET SCHEMA` fragment of the `ALTER` command is not implemented.
 * Oracle or other databases with sequence or sequence-like concepts are not supported and out of scope for this gem